 The purpose of the initiative is to ensure that the latest research on the SDGs conducted by organizations in International Geneva, and their global partners, is collected and delivered in a way that contributes to the thematic review segment of the HLPF.
 The material can further be used by partners to inform and support policy makers and the public.
 The following outcomes are expected:

 - More comprehensive and higher-quality thematic reviews at the HLPF.

 - Greater visibility for organizations in International Geneva and their partners in the lead-up to and during the HLPF.

 - Greater uptake of evidence in SDG implementation.

 The 2021 HLPF reviews progress made towards the following SDGs:

 Peace, justice and strong institutions

-Grouping these SDGs into three entry points previously defined by the Independent Group of Scientists in their 2019 Global Sustainable Development Report, The Future is Now: Science for Achieving Sustainable Development
+These SDGs are grouped into three entry points previously defined by the Independent Group of Scientists in their 2019 Global Sustainable Development Report, The Future is Now: Science for Achieving Sustainable Development

-The SDGs are clustered in this way to help explore the most important linkages and interdependencies between the Goals.
+: Human well-being and capabilities; Sustainable and just economies; Food systems and nutrition patters.
+Clustering the SDGs assists decision makers to address multiple goals simultaneously based on current knowledge of the linkages between social and environmental systems.
 Gender equality, climate action and partnerships are included in all three clusters as they are important to all.